Comedy

 smooth rizz lines for teens

-Navigating social dynamics, especially in situations where someone is trying to embarrass you in front of peers and a crush, requires a blend of wit, confidence, and tact.
+Navigating social dynamics, especially in situations where someone is trying to embarrass you in front of peers, requires a blend of confidence and tact.

 Here Are Some Rizz Lines That Can Help Defuse The Situation

-The Agree & Amplify: When the jerk makes a comment, agree with it in an exaggerated way that makes it clear you’re not bothered.
-“Absolutely, you caught me!
-And here I was thinking I could join the circus unnoticed.
-Guess my juggling act needs work, huh?”
+The Agree & Amplify: When the jerk makes a comment, agree with it in an exaggerated and sarcastic way that makes it clear you’re not bothered.
+Throw in a good eye-roll.

 The Redirect: Swiftly change the subject to something positive or interesting, showing you’re not interested in engaging in negativity.
 “Speaking of [topic], did you guys see that [relevant and interesting fact or event]?
 Totally blew my mind.”